Making Your First Post

 Here are a couple ideas for your first public posts:

-Poll your patrons for benefit ideas
+Poll your members for benefit ideas

 When you’re just starting out, it can be hard to figure out what exactly your fans want to see and what sort of benefits they’d be willing to put money towards each month.
 So why not ask them?
-Polls are a super simple way to put your assumptions aside and quickly find out what your patrons really want.
+Polls are a super simple way to put your assumptions aside and quickly find out what your members really want.

-Learn more about polling your patrons here.
+Learn more about polling your members here.

 Give a sneak peek into your next project

 What projects will you be working on in tandem with your Patreon page?
-Sharing a few behind-the-scenes photos or rough notes about your upcoming projects is a great first post when you want to get patrons as excited about your upcoming work as you are.
+Sharing a few behind-the-scenes photos or rough notes about your upcoming projects is a great first post when you want to get members as excited about your upcoming work as you are.

-Create a couple patron-only posts
+Create a couple member-only posts

 Was this article helpful?